chuckwolber/cctools/ccct/README.md

 deactivate
 ```

+If you want to run the tests, add `pytest` to your venv, or just use the built
+in `unittest` framework by running `make test` at the project root.

 ### Google Stuff
 Google does not seem to have a simple "hobbyist" process for programmatically
 accessing your own Google Drive content.
 You have to create a cloud project,